Last Revised: August 10, 2023

 Your work in gross anatomy laboratory will expose you to formaldehyde.
 Formaldehyde is a potential human carcinogen, irritant, and chemical sensitizer.
 This document will inform you of the hazards of formaldehyde exposure and will describe the protective equipment you should wear and the procedures you should follow to limit your personal exposure.

 - Limit physical contact with embalmed animals and released liquids.
 Wear gloves, provided lab coat, safety glasses, and shoe covers or boots to prevent contamination of skin and clothing.
-Place soiled lab coats in the collection area and wash hands at the end of class.
+Disposable lab coats are discarded every week or earlier if soiled.
 Store your boots in the designated area.

 - Avoid contamination of personal items.
-Store bags, backpacks, and purses in the lockers provided.
+Store bags, backpacks, and purses outside the laboratory.
 Use book stands to hold the dissection guide.
 Do not bring food or drink into the lab.

 - The classroom has a ventilation system designed to reduce your inhalation exposure to formaldehyde.
 To ensure optimal performance of the ventilation system you should not move the dissection table or open windows in the lab suite.
 The doors to the lab suite should remain closed.